ProWigga/sandwich_shop/README.md

 - Increment / decrement sandwich quantity (with a max limit)
 - Add a short note for the order
 - See an order item display showing quantity, bread, type, emoji for sandwiches, and the note
+- Display the total price of the order depending on the sandwich type

 Key features
 - Order screen with controls: Add / Remove buttons, bread selector, notes text field